michelle-miller/conversation/services-information.md

 ### IAM API calls
 {: #iam-api}

 - The base url must include the region.
 Use the syntax `gateway-<region>.watsonplatform.net` to specify the region in which you created the service instance.
-Use the region codes listed in the *Data center regions* table above.
+The region codes are listed in the *Data center regions* table above.
 - Provide the appropriate type of token in the header.
 In this example, a bearer token is being used.
 See [Authenticating with IAM tokens ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/watson/getting-started-iam.html){: new_window}.

 ```curl